Avaiga/taipy-doc/docs/tutorials/complete_applications/scenario_management_overview/step_02/step_02.md

 - Different values from parameters set by the end-user, etc.

-The developer can directly change the data nodes entities with the _write_ function (see below).
+The developer has the ability to directly modify the data nodes entities using the _write_ function (as shown below).

 ![](config_02.svg){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }